 - BIOST 540: Longitudinal and Multilevel Data Analysis (3 credits)

-At least two of the four of the additional required courses you select (with guidance of your mentor) must be from the following.
+At least one of the two of the additional required courses you select (with guidance of your mentor) must be from the following:

 - BIOST 544: Introduction to Biomedical Data Science (4 credits)